 RAS to function, they must localize to the plasma membrane (PM).
 Preventing the localization of these molecules to the PM can completely abrogate the biological activity of this

 signal pathway9 , 10 .
 Hence the inhibition of the localization of these proteins to the PM is a therapeutic strategy to block the downstream signaling and the resulting adverse outcomes.
 Using a high-content screening assay, fendiline, an L-type calcium channel blocker, was identified as an inhibitor of K-RAS activity11 .
 Nanoclustering of K-RAS to the inner leaflet of the PM is significantly reduced in the presence of fendiline.
 Furthermore, K-RAS is redistributed from the plasma membrane to the endoplasmic reticulum (ER), Golgi apparatus, endosomes, and cytosol.
 More importantly, the proliferation of pancreatic, colon, lung, and endometrial cancer cell lines expressing oncogenic mutant K-RAS is blocked by the inhibition of downstream signaling by fendiline11 .
-These data suggest fendiline functions as a specific K-RAS anticancer therapeutic that causes the mis- localization of the RAS protein to the plasma membrane.
+These data suggest fendiline functions as a specific K-RAS anticancer therapeutic that causes the mis- localization of the RAS protein to the PM.

 The nematode Caenorhabditis elegans has been extensively studied in the context of development.
 Many of the signal pathways that govern development in the worm are evolutionary and functionally conserved.
 For example, the EGFR mediated activation of RAS and the subsequent activation of the ERK MAPK signal cascade is conserved in the worm12 .
 The cascade is represented by the following proteins: LET-23 > LET-60 > LIN-45 > MEK-2 > MPK-1.
 LET-60 is homologous to RAS, while LET-23 is homologous to EGFR.
 In the worm, this pathway regulates the development of the vulva13 .
 The vulva is an epithelial aperture on the ventral body wall of the worm that allows fertilized eggs to be laid.
 The formation of the vulva in the worm is dependent on the exposure of the vulval precursor cells (VPC) to a gradient of activation of the EGFR-RAS- MAPK signal cascade.
 During the normal development, the proximal VPCs receive strong signals from the gonadal anchor cells to differentiate into 1° and 2° cell fates which give

 rise to a functional vulva12 .
 Whereas distal VPCs differentiate into 3° cell fates that fuse to the hypodermal syncytium and do not form vulva due to depleted signaling.
 In the absence of signaling, all VPCs differentiate into 3° cell fates resulting in the formation of no vulva.
-However, constitutive signaling leads to the formation one or more non-functional vulva due to the induction of all VPCs to assume a 1° and 2° cell fates.
+However, constitutive signaling leads to the formation one or more non-functional vulva due to the induction of all VPCs to assume 1° and 2° cell fates.